kubermatic/docs/content/installation/install_kubermatic/_manual.en.md

 #### Dashboard, API, Dex

 The frontend of Kubermatic needs a single, simple DNS entry.
 Let's assume it is being installed to serve `kubermatic.initech.com`.
-For the 3rd-party services like Prometheus or Grafana, you will also want to create a wildcard DNS record `*.kubermatic.initech.com` pointing to the same IP/hostname.
+For the system services like Prometheus or Grafana, you will also want to create a wildcard DNS record `*.kubermatic.initech.com` pointing to the same IP/hostname.

 ##### With LoadBalancer